absolunet/docs-node-ioc/src/docs/01_getting-started/01_installation/en.md

 ## Run server

-One of the available command is called `serve`.
+One of the available commands is called `serve`.
 It starts your application HTTP server, which is powered by Express.

 To start the server, use this command: